-- Lack of technological knowledge and goal planning when implementing ERP can lose companies millions of dollars – a 2019 study found that 45% of ERP projects go over budget
+- Lack of technological knowledge and goal planning when implementing ERP can lose companies millions of dollars – a recent study found that 45% of ERP projects go over budget

-- About 85% of companies are predicted to either implement or develop a plan to implement IoT in 2019
+- About 85% of companies are predicted to either implement or develop a plan to implement IoT in the next year

 - Making sure that employees are on-board with a new ERP system and that you have a “project champion” is vital to success

 - AI technology is booming and could contribute more than $15 trillion to the global economy by 2030